akeneo/pim-docs/cloud_edition/flexibility_mode/docs/disk_usage.rst

 .. code-block:: bash

-    echo "Report disk space usage for my instance" df -h --type ext4
+    echo "Report disk space usage for my instance" df -h /data
-      Filesystem      Size  Used Avail Use% Mounted on /dev/sdb        147G  106G   34G  76% /
+      Filesystem      Size  Used Avail Use% Mounted on /dev/sdb        344G  133G  196G  41% /data

-As explained in the previous paragraph, the disk mounted on "/" must not be full.
+As explained in the previous paragraph, the disk mounted on "/data" must not be full.

+Please notice that difference between `df` command and your purchased disk space is related to the metadata storage usage.

 Investigate Disk Space Usage Issues
 -----------------------------------